 Imperial Palace Boutique Hotel | Best Hotel in Itaewon

-Breaking the chain of corporate hotels, this unique spot brings a little colour to the already vibrant neighborhood of Itaewon.
-Rooms come with wifi, TVs and drink making facilities, and there’s a gym and restaurant onsite.
+Breaking the chain of corporate hotels, this unique spot brings a little colour to the already vibrant neighbourhood of Itaewon.
+Rooms come with wifi, TVs and drink-making facilities, and there’s a gym and restaurant onsite.

 G Guesthouse | Best Hostel in Itaewon

-The guesthouse offers has a free breakfast, complimentary WiFi, and barbeque facilities.
+The guesthouse offers a FREE breakfast, complimentary WiFi, and barbeque facilities.
 Additionally, there’s a rooftop where you can catch views over the city.

 Stylish 2 Bedroom Flat | Best Airbnb in Itaewon

-1. Visit Leeum Samsung Museum Of Art, one of the most highly-acclaimed galleries in the country for both traditional and modern art.
+- Visit Leeum Samsung Museum Of Art, one of the most highly acclaimed galleries in the country for both traditional and modern art.

-3. Try local delicacies including bubble tea which is doled out in numerous locations in the neighborhood.
+- Try local delicacies including bubble tea which is doled out in numerous locations in the neighbourhood.

-4. Head to the area behind the Hamilton Hotel to experience the city’s booming nightlife.
-Here you’ll find all number of dance clubs and late-night hangouts.
+- Head to the area behind the Hamilton Hotel to experience the city’s vibrant nightlife.
+Here you’ll find a number of dance clubs and late-night hangouts.

 A new country, a new contract, a new piece of plastic – booooring.
 Instead, buy an eSIM!